Toronto, ON M5A 1L9

 “When we opened Gusto 101 on Portland St. everyone thought we were crazy doing anything west of Spadina, that was no-man's land at the time and and now it is a bustling vibrant community of amazing restaurants.
 We feel 501 and Corktown will follow a similar path.” says Dickson.

 Not straying too far from the Gusto 101 menu, executive chef Elio Zannoni has brought the same Italian staples to the new locale — with a few special additions.
-The restaurant is broken up into two concepts, the lower level cafe and trattoria, which feeds into the mezzanine and the upstairs cocktail and snack bar, they’re calling Attico.
+The restaurant is broken up into two concepts, the lower level trattoria, which feeds into the mezzanine and the upstairs cocktail and snack bar, they’re calling Attico.

 The downstairs trattoria is all about family style dining and bringing authentic dishes to the table.
 "It’s really wholesome, simple ingredients.
 It's all about getting the freshest and best food and the experience of dining around the table together,” says Dickson.